In-class practice with enargeia

 Enargeia: a rhetor describes something so vividly, in such detail, that it seems as though it is happening right in front of them.
 Enargeia means “bringing to life” or “setting before the eyes,” so that the audience actually experiences an emotional engagement with what is being described.

 As Aristotle suggests, this involves “using expressions that represent things as in a state of activity.”
 This sort of vivid description, he continues, gives “metaphorical life to lifeless things: all such passages are distinguished by the effect of activity they convey.”
-The point is to set things in motion for the reader.
+The point is to bring things to life, right here and now.

 Here’s a very famous and powerful example of enargeia in written form: an excerpt from Martin Luther King’s “Letter From Birmingham Jail.”
 Note the way the vivid description and emotional language creates not only a “bringing before the eyes” but a sense of identification between King and his audience, the audience and the message, and among the audience members themselves.